NavarroEmilioLuis/SMB3-Cards-Minigame/README.md

 **Development**

 This project is javascript based and uses canvas to render the game.
-It is a minimal implementation that recreates the original game and adds support for mouse and touchscreen.
+It is a minimal implementation that recreates the original game with added support for mouse and touchscreen.

 **Setup**